matthewsommer/identify_road_lane_lines/README.md

 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

-The goals / steps of this project are the following:
-* Make a pipeline that finds lane lines on the road
-* Reflect on your work in a written report
+The code in this repository is an example of using OpenCV to identify road lane lines from an input video captured from the front view of a passenger vehicle driving down a highway.
+This is the first project as part of the Udacity nanodegree program for self-driving vehicles.

 [//]: # (Image References)